Quotations and Allusions in

 “the Wholly Other”

 An ancient theological term of unknown origin (??).
 The original Latin phrase is totaliter aliter and has been variously used to describe God as well as Heaven or the afterlife in general.
-The great twentieth-century champion of the idea of God’s total otherness was the Swiss theologian Karl Barth (1886-1968), but it was also affirmed by Rudolf Bultmann (cf. second note to chapter 10, below).
+The great twentieth-century champion of the idea of God’s total otherness was the Swiss theologian Karl Barth (1886-1968), but it was also affirmed by Rudolf Bultmann (cf. note to 10/2, below).

 “I fell at His feet as one dead”